fhiso/legacy-format/data-model.md

 :   A user-defined definition of the `[REFN]`.

 Payload
-:   A string.
+:   A *line string*.
 It is RECOMMENDED that implementations support payloads of at least 40 characters.

 #### Context (`[Event]`).`[TYPE]`